skiselev/omega/Mainboard.md

 ## Specifications
 * Processor: Zilog Z80 CPU (CMOS version - Z84C00) running at 3.58 MHz
 * Memory:
   * RAM: 512 KiB SRAM, expandable to 4 MiB using an optional daugherboard.
-MSX* compatible memory pager
+MSX* compatible memory pager.
+The RAM is mapped to slot 3-2
-  * ROM: 256 KiB or 512 KiB Flash ROM
+  * ROM: 256 KiB or 512 KiB Flash ROM.
+The ROM is mapped to the slot 0 and sub slots 3-0, 3-1, and 3-3
 * Video: Yamaha V9939 or Yamaha V9959 VDP
   * 128 KiB Video RAM
   * Composite, S-Video, and RGB video outputs